 It was unfortunate that this thing happened, but any jollification here was perfectly orderly and the word ‘riotously’ as used in this connection was incorrect.

-Signing off, Wilson noted: I have always been shy about appearing in the public prints and I shall try all the harder in the future to keep out.
+Concluding, Wilson noted: I have always been shy about appearing in the public prints and I shall try all the harder in the future to keep out.

 Most respectfully,